-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Reputation Stakeholders are increasingly looking to understand what organisations are doing to manage climate change risks.
-This is particularly important as business partners and investment advisors place increasing value on Reduced stock price (market valuation) 1 to 3 years Direct Unlikely Low- medium Stockland would be impacted financially if our reputation for climate resilience was damaged and we were therefore no longer considered an investment of choice (therefore impacting access to capital).
-Stockland's share price could also be negatively impacted from damage to our reputation.
-The extent of impact would be Potential at risk projects (based on location) must conduct a Climate Vulnerability and Resilience assessment.
-These assessments focus on the vulnerability of assets to climate change and the ability to endure severe weather impacts and operate without Climate-related reputation is part of the mandate of the Stakeholder Relations team.
-There is therefore no additional/specific cost associated with management of this risk.
-Stockland's potential at risk projects must conduct a Climate Vulnerability and Resilience Assessment.
-This process is either
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management Reputation Stakeholders are increasingly looking to understand what organisations are doing to manage Reduced stock price (market valuation) 1 to 3 years Direct Unlikely Low- medium We could be impacted financially if our reputation for climate resilience was damaged and Potential at risk projects (based on location) must conduct a Climate Managing our reputation on climate risk management is part of the mandate of our Stakeholder

-Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management intangible dimensions such as risk management, brand, reputation and employee engagement.
-If Stockland were to lower its focus on climate resilience, it risks damage to its reputation and reduced demand for its assets, adversely impacting sales.
-Stockland may also lose the confidence of key decisionmaking bodies (such as State Government and local Australian Councils) and institutional investors.
-This would adversely impact project approvals and dependent on the nature of the reputation damage.
-By way of example, a 10% fall in Stockland's share price could result in approximately \$975m in loss of share value for investors (based on a market capitalisation of \$9,747.82m as at 30 June 2015).
-There would also be financial implications of reduced market share and missed opportunities if Stockland was not considered a developer or partner of choice.
-As we already focus on climate resilience in the design and operation of our assets, we do not anticipate any reputational damage or additional costs. disruption.
+Risk driver Description Potential impact Timeframe Direct/ Indirect Likelihood Magnitude of impact Estimated financial implications Management method Cost of management climate change risks.
+This is particularly important as business partners and investment analysts place increasing value on intangible dimensions such as risk management, brand, reputation and employee engagement.
+If we were to lower our focus on climate resilience, we would risk damage to our reputation and reduced demand for our assets, adversely impacting revenue, which in turn, would impact on investor confidence and thus our share price.
+Lowering our focus on climate risk would also impact our standing on indices such as Dow Jones we were therefore no longer considered an investment of choice (therefore impacting access to capital). our share price could also be negatively impacted from damage to our reputation.
+The extent of impact would be dependent on the nature of the reputation damage.
+By way of example, a 10% fall in our share price could result in approximately \$1.127 billion in loss of share value for investors (based on a market capitalisation of \$11.27 billion as at 30 June 2016).
+There would also be financial implications of reduced market share and missed development opportunities if we Vulnerability and Resilience Assessment.
+These assessments focus on the vulnerability of assets to climate change and the ability to endure severe weather impacts and operate without disruption.
 Where specific risks are identified, suitable mitigation or correctional measures must be included in asset-specific action plans, with actions implemented and tracked.
-An example includes the periodic assessment we conduct of our retail portfolio to assess the optimal operating conditions for our HVAC units (i.e. using minimal energy to maintain optimum temperature).
-At our Green Hills shopping centre for example, we replaced the HVAC system ahead of the end of life at a conducted internally by key staff or by external consultants.
+An example includes the periodic assessment we conduct of Relations team.
+There is therefore no additional/specific cost associated with management of this risk.
+Our potential at-risk projects must conduct a Climate Vulnerability and Resilience Assessment.
+This process is either conducted internally by key staff or by external consultants.
 Costs therefore range from \$1000-\$8000 per assessment.
-As we have conducted a total of 23 assessments at the time of reporting, the estimated cost of management is \$184,000.
-Where specific risks are identified, suitable mitigation or correctional measures must be included in asset-specific action plans, with actions implemented and tracked.
+As we have conducted a total of 39 assessments at the time of reporting, the estimated cost of management is \$312,000.
+Where specific risks are identified, suitable mitigation or correctional measures must be included in asset- specific action plans, with actions implemented and tracked.